How to submit a petition to the Council

 When you sign an e-petition you will be asked to provide your name, your postcode and a valid email address.
 When you have submitted this information you will be sent an email to the email address you have provided.
 This email will include a link which you must click on in order to confirm the email address is valid.
 Once this step is complete, your 'signature' will be added to the petition.
 People visiting the e-petition will be able to see your name in the list of those who have signed it, but your contact details will not be visible.

-What can I do if I feel my petition has not been dealt with properly?
+If you feel that your petition has not been dealt with properly

 If you feel that we have not dealt with your petition properly, the petition organiser has the right to request that the Council's relevant Overview and Scrutiny Committee review the steps that the Council has taken in response to your petition.
 It is helpful to everyone, and can improve the prospects for a review, if the petition organiser gives a short explanation of the reasons why the Council's response is not considered to be adequate.